Wimmics/HOWTO_Virtuoso-Docker/Advanced/Facets.md

 Describing a resource via the facet app could be time-consuming.
 When we ask to describe ?s, the service will list every ongoing and outgoing property returning all the triples shaped as *<?s> <?p> <?o>* and as *<?o> <?p> <?s>*.

-A tips for speeding up it is to disabling change the describe behavior as follows with isql ([see this post](https://community.openlinksw.com/t/how-to-change-default-describe-mode-in-faceted-browser/1691/3) ) :
+A tip for speeding up it is to change the describe behavior as follows with isql ([see this post](https://community.openlinksw.com/t/how-to-change-default-describe-mode-in-faceted-browser/1691/3)) :
 * `INSERT INTO DB.DBA.SYS_SPARQL_HOST VALUES ('*',null,null,null,'DEFINE sql:describe-mode \"CBD\"')`